-5 COMMON AREAS (INTERIOR AND EXTERIOR) 1.
+♦ COMMON AREAS (INTERIOR AND EXTERIOR) A A selle a site a discretization of 27 lb 2 V 1.
 Are the aisles at least 36" wide?
 Yes O No O N/A O 2.
 Are the aisles free from protrusions that stick out more than four inches into the aisle between the height of 27" to 80"?
 Yes O No O N/A O 3.
 Is a service counter necessary for transactions?
 If no, move to #5, but please include a comment on how staff accommodates a person's needs.
 Yes O No O N/A O 4. a.
 If there is a service counter, measure the height in inches at the lowest point.
 4. b.
-If there is a service counter, measure the width in inches 4.
-B. If there is a service coorner, measure the want in theres 5.
+If there is a service counter, measure the width in inches 5.
 Is the credit card machine less than 48" high?
 If you notice any other problem (touch screen, visibility issues, etc.), please mention them in the Comments section below.
-Yes O No O N/A O Yes O No O N/A O Both fixed and not 6.
+Yes O No O N/A O Yes O No O N/A O Datle five all avail and 6.
 Are seating/tables fixed?
-If N/A, skip to "Public Restrooms and Drinking Fountains." fixed O 6.746 searing/tables fixed a fit 14/74, sup to 1 oblic Restrooms and Difficing Foothalits. lixed 5 7.
+If N/A, skip to "Public Restrooms and Drinking Fountains."
+Both fixed and not fixed O 6.
+Are sealing/hables fixed?
+If 14/A, skip to Fabilic Restrooffs and Diffiking Foothalits. lixed O 7.
 Is there an outdoor dining area?
 If No, skip to "Public Restrooms and Drinking Fountains."
 Yes O No O a.
 Is it on the same level or ramped?
-Yes O No O COMMENTS ABOUT COMMON AREAS (attach photo if ambiguous):
+Yes O No O and the same to for or rampout.
+103 0 110 0 COMMENTS ABOUT COMMON AREAS (attach photo if ambiguous):